CodingLife1024/blog-content/ai-art.md

 ### Devaluation of human work

 It might be tempting to say that modern technology (like AI) just helps people get things done more efficiently.
 If anything, the way AI art has suddenly exploded onto the scene is more comparable to the introduction of computers that could handle complex calculations.
 Back in the day, this came as a shock to human calculators at institutions like NASA, who were left wondering whether their work would still have a place in the future.
-AI art generators can't fully replace human artists right now, but that doesn’t mean it isn’t still devaluing human art all the same.
+AI art generators can't fully replace human artists right now, but that doesn't mean it isn't still devaluing human art all the same.

 #### Negative impact on income